Mvwestbury/Greenland_polarbears/README.md

  - Theta estimates

 `atlas task=estimateTheta bam=BGI-polarbear-PB_105.polarBear.realigned_RG.bam recal=BGI-polarbear-PB_105.polarBear.realigned_RG_recalibrationEM.txt window=Chromosomes.bed minQual=20 maxQual=100 verbose`

+### Calculate equation to correct for low coverage
+ - Downsample individual

+`atlas task=downsample bam=BGI-polarbear-PB_105.polarBear.realigned_RG.bam prob=0.647`

+ - Repeat theta estimates above for multiple downsamplings and compare that to the original (we used 20x as the baseline) as seen in the following table

 | Coverage  | Heterozygosity | Proportion of 20x |
 | ------------- | ------------- | ------------- |